Abbreviations (1/4) - Grouped by first letter "u"

 The underground economy consists of activities that may be both productive in an economic sense and also quite legal (provided certain standards or ...

-"Underlying cause of death" means the disease or injury which initiated the train of morbid events leading directly to death, or the circumstances of the ...
+"Underlying cause of death" means the disease or injury which initiated the train of morbid events leading directly to death, or the circumstances of ...

 In digitizing, a line that has not been extended all the way to the point where it should connect with another line.